-Tenants Organisation of Lewes District (TOLD ) or Residents Voice (RV) - TOLD represents the views of tenants of Lewes District Council .
-RV represents the views of tenants of Eastbourne Borough Council.
-Meetings discuss topical housing issues and monitor Homes First performance.
-Both organisations manage / oversee a 'Community Improvement budget', which tenants can apply to for their community.
+Tenants Organisation of Lewes District (TOLD ) or Listening to Eastbourne Tenants (LET) - TOLD represents the views of tenants of Lewes District Council.
+LET represents the views of tenants of Eastbourne Borough Council.
+Meetings discuss topical housing issues and monitor housing performance.
+Both organisations manage/oversee a 'Community Improvement budget', which tenants can apply to for their community.

-Area Panels (Eastbourne) or Tenants Associations (Lewes DC) - We support involvement groups in both Lewes and Eastbourne who meet regularly to discuss local issues, and to make improvements to benefit those living in their area.
+We support involvement groups in both Lewes and Eastbourne who meet regularly to discuss local issues, and to make improvements to benefit those living in their area.
 They also get involved in local events and activities.
 All tenants living in the areas can attend.

-Tenant Scrutiny Team - Tenant-led scrutiny reviews are overseen by the TIE Panel, who commission trained tenants to carry out in-depth service reviews on a service area, such as repairs.
-The scrutiny team makes evidence-based recommendations, to Homes First Senior Leadership Team and agree an improvement plan, which is monitored by the TIE group
+Tenant Scrutiny Team - Tenant-led scrutiny reviews are overseen by TOLD and LET, who commission trained tenants to carry out in-depth service reviews on a service area, such as repairs.
+The scrutiny team makes evidence-based recommendations, to officers in the Senior Leadership Team and agree an improvement plan, which is monitored by the TIE group

-Retirement Housing Forum - for those in retirement housing schemes you may be able represent your scheme at a Retirement Forum to discuss the views and specific needs of tenants living within the schemes.
+Retirement Housing Forum - for those in retirement housing courts you may be able to represent your court at a Retirement Forum to discuss the views and specific needs of tenants living within the courts.

-\ Spends & Saves - Trained tenants will be involved in Homes First tender processes, looking at contract requirements, selecting contractors and monitoring contract delivery
+Procurement focus groups\ - Trained tenants will be involved in Homes First tender processes, looking at contract requirements, selecting contractors and monitoring contract delivery

-\ These are possible new involvement methods that we may try if there is enough interest
+\These are possible new involvement methods that we may try if there is enough interest.